 Needless to say, I’m an impossible person to buy presents for and family members and friends get inevitably disappointed because I’m not very good at pretending that I like what they gave me if I don’t (like it is my fault that they almost never get it right!)
 I’m romantic as only a bedside table can be and I hardly ever show excitement for anything.
 Facts of life that touch most people usually don’t affect me at all, but then I can get emotional over the most unexpected thing or gesture.
 I guess I was born with a very weird sensitivity chip and I can see that the people in my life have a kind of hard time dealing with it.

 I married my exact opposite: Stefano (born and raised in Genoa – Northern Italy) is social, brilliant and generous.
 He is a great leader and a wonderful team player at the same time and he belongs to that tiny (and pretty annoying if you ask me!) category of human beings that can talk about pretty much anything, including the sex of ants, in a meaningful way.

-The true expert of the family is Stefano.
-He is a certified sommelier with the Italian Sommelier Association and he writes beautifully and competently about wine pairing recommendations to go along with my recipes, reviews of wines that piqued his interest and cool information and events about the wine world.
+Among his many capabilities, he is a certified sommelier with the Italian Sommelier Association and he writes beautifully and competently about wine and its kaleidoscopic world.

-Thank you for stopping by and reading.
-I wish you a wonderful day, afternoon or night (whatever it is in your neck of the woods 🙂 )!
+Oh well!
+Regardless of what your decision will be, I certainly wish you a wonderful day, afternoon or night – whatever it is in your neck of the woods!